NuclearError/allyship101/PITCHME.md

 @snap[north span-80]
 ## About this Lunch n Learn
-#### It turns out trying to condense complex issues into a 1 hour presentation is tricky
+### It turns out trying to condense complex issues into a 1 hour presentation is tricky
 @snapend

 @snap[midpoint span-100]
-* This presentation is a beginner's intro to allyship
+* This is a beginner's intro to allyship
-* The slides are full of clickable links to further reading material
+* The slides include clickable links to further reading material
-* You're strongly encouraged to do your own research and further reading
 @snapend

 @snap[south-west span-50]
-Further reading:
+Highly recommended reading:
 [http://www.guidetoallyship.com/](www.guidetoallyship.com)
 @snapend